flexera-public/policy_templates/cost/turbonomics/delete_unattached_volumes/gcp/README.md

-# Turbonomics Delete Unattached Volumes Recommendations GCP
+# Turbonomic Delete Unattached Volumes Recommendations GCP

 ## What it does